nivevj/Welcome-page/README.md

 # Welcome-page
-This is a landing page for a website which directs the user further into the main page of the website.
+A landing page for a website which directs the user further into the main page of the website.